What pigging is and how it works

 If you drink wine, beer, spirits, fruit juices, cola or other types of soft drinks; if you eat chocolate, sweets, candy, yoghurt, soup, honey, sauces, ready meals or dips; or if you use paint, varnish, shampoo, shaving gel, cosmetics, toothpaste, washing up liquid or other household product, then the chances are you’ve drunk, eaten or used something that’s been “pigged”.
 In other words, pigging has been used at some point during its processing or production.

-Some of the Industries Which Use Our Pigging Systems
+Some of the Industries That Use Our Pigging Systems

 WHAT IS PIGGING